Terraform ECS Fargate Example

 and click on the cluster in the AWS ECS dashboard you should see our task in a pending

-state.
 When our container is finished spinning up, it should say running

 .

-Step 9: Visit our website
+Step 9: Visit Our Website

 # * Output the URL of our Application Load Balancer so that we can connect to